RobinBoers/blog.geheimesite.nl/crzywebdev/content/post/a-phoneless-month.md

 Conclusion?
 It was certainly an informative experience.
 I don't know if I would recommend it, but if you feel inspired I would encourage you to try it.

 <!--But what do you guys think of this challenge?
 Would you try it yourself or would you regret it?
 Leave a comment down below.
 I'd love to chat about these topics!-->

+[^1]: You might be wondering: what about Snapchat, Instagram, Facebook, Twitter and all the other junk?
+Well, I didn't have that garbage on my phone in the first place.
+Read more about [my opinion on social media here](https://blog.geheimesite.nl/2021/12/social-media-wat-moeten-we-er-mee-aan.html).

+[^2]: I have to add that I did use my phone once to turn on 2FA for my job because otherwise I couldn't access my account, but I only opened the authenticator app and turned off my phone immideately when I was done.